puremourning/VMs/README.md

 * Wait a bit
 * `vagrant ssh`

-From here you should now be in a position to run `vim` and get [my Vim configuration][pm-vim] with YCM installed and working.
+From here you should now be in a position to run `vim` and get [my Vim configuration](https://github.com/puremourning/.vim-mac) with YCM installed and working.
 Lucky you.

 # Running ycmd tests